First prize: £1000

 Second prize: £250

-We are very pleased to announce a new prize for poetry, The Flambard Poetry Prize, which has been set up in recognition of the achievements of Flambard Press and the inspiration of founders Margaret and Peter Lewis.
+We are very pleased to announce the 2016 Flambard Poetry Prize, which continues to honour the achievements of Flambard Press and the inspiration of founders Margaret and Peter Lewis.
 Between 1990 and 2012, Flambard Press published an acclaimed range of poetry and fiction, helping to nurture many emergent and established writers regionally and nationally.
 It was recognised as one of the finest small independent presses in the UK.

-The Flambard Prize will be awarded annually to the best group of five poems submitted by a poet who has not yet published a single-authored pamphlet or collection.
+The Flambard Prize is awarded annually to the best group of five poems submitted by a poet who has not yet published a single-authored pamphlet or collection.
 Each poem should be no longer than 40 lines.

 The cost of entry is £5 per group of five poems.

-Entries will be judged by Peter Bennet and Gladys Mary Coles.
+Entries will be judged by Linda France and Andrew Forster.

-Entries can be made via email or by posting hard copies to:
+Entries can be made via the Newcastle University WebStore or by posting hard copies to:

 Newcastle Centre for the Literary Arts,